nus-cs2113-AY2324S2/ip/docs/README.md

 ## Exiting the Application

 To leave Lovie, type `bye`.
-Lovie will save your tasks for the next session.

 ```
 bye
 ```

+Lovie will automatically save your tasks for the next session.
+So when reloading back, don't hesitate to ask Lovie to `list` your previously saved tasks as a reminder!

 ## Commands Summary